Common Technical SEO Mistakes That Are Negatively Impacting Your Search Engine Rankings

 Poor Crawlability and Indexation

-- Important pages being blocked by the robots.txt file
+• Important pages accidentally blocked in robots.txt

 Resolving these issues ensures that search engines can discover and index all the critical content on your site, which is fundamental to improving your rankings.